DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Experimental Methodology

-Experimental decisions all have costs and benefits.
-Following best-practice advice~\cite{design-tradeoffs}, we report the implications of our design decisions along with our experimental methodology rather than a separate threats to validity section.
+Our evaluation seeks to provide insight into the kinds of inconsistencies present in real-world developer-written code-documentation pairs and the effectiveness of \toolname{} at uncovering those inconsistencies.
+Experimental design decisions all have costs and benefits.
+Following best-practice advice~\cite{design-tradeoffs}, we report the \textbf{implications} of our design decisions along with our experimental methodology rather than a separate threats to validity section.

-The primary experimental design decision in this paper is the centrality of human labeling to determine whether code and documentation are inconsistent.
-Alternatively, we could rely on a previously suggested heuristic approach that considers synthetic code-documentation pairs as inconsistent when documentation is updated ~\cite{panthaplackel2021deep,huang2025your}.
-The most popular~\cite{panthaplackel2021deep} heuristic only identifies inconsistencies when documentation is edited---meaning all unfixed latent inconsistencies in a project are labeled consistent.
-We discuss some other issues with the heuristic in Section~\ref{sec:related}.

-The implication of our decision to manually label inconsistencies, beyond a considerable investment of human effort, is that we were able to closely examine hundreds of functions and their documentation, helping us to better understand the nature of inconsistencies in practice.
-This also let us examine inconsistencies as they manifest in practice: we only examined functions and their \emph{actual documentation} in real software systems.
-A tradeoff of this decision is that our labeling process is subject to human error.

-The artifact for this paper includes all of the functions and documentation we examined, the \toolname{} output for each function, illustrative examples of consistent and inconsistent output, and our manually-determined labels.\footnote{Artifact: \url{https://anonymous.4open.science/r/DocPrism-5746}.
-We will distribute \toolname{} as open-source after acceptance. }
+To perform this evaluation, we require access to real-world code and documentation written by developers.
+As discussed in Section~\ref{sec:rw-labelling}, most recent prior work in this area relies on synthetic data that assumes all existing code-documentation pairs in existing code are consistent.
+The \textbf{implication} of this choice is that prior datasets do not align with developer beliefs that code-documentation inconsistencies exist in practice~\cite{Lethbridge2003HowSE, tan2007icomment, ratol2017detecting}.
+Consequently, we develop an authentic dataset consisting of real-world developer-written code-documentation pairs.